iamhammyboi19/iamhammyboi19/README.md

 ### Software Engineer | Full-Stack & Systems Engineering

-I enjoy building software across the entire stack—from modern React applications and Node.js backend services to high-performance networking systems in modern C++.
+I enjoy building software across the entire stack - from modern React applications and Node.js backend services to high-performance networking systems in modern C++.

 What motivates me most is understanding **how software works beneath the abstractions**.
 Whether I'm building a web application or a networking system, I like exploring the underlying architecture, performance characteristics, and design decisions that make software reliable and scalable.